arbor-sim/arbor/doc/tutorial/cosim.rst

 .. literalinclude:: ../../python/example/cosim/cosim.py
     :language: python
+    :linenos:
+    :lineno-match:
-    :lines: 19-31
+    :lines: 19-22

 we also define a weight for the connections incoming from the neural mass model.
-These are defined as such
+These are defined by adding a new callback to the recipe

 .. literalinclude:: ../../python/example/cosim/cosim.py
     :language: python
+    :linenos:
+    :lineno-match:
+    :emphasize-lines: 7
     :lines: 24-31

 The delay for these connections is identical to the epoch time, in real models